 - A. In accordance with Marion County Driveway Ordinance #651 driveways must meet sight distance, design, spacing, and safety standards.
-The following sub-requirements, numbered 1 through 3, are access-related. - 1) Prior to issuance of building permits, evidence of legal access to the public right-of-way is required. - 2) At the time of application for building permits, an Access Permit from Marion County will be required if access is taken from Butteville Road inside of Marion County.
-If access is taken from within Clackamas County, evidence of meeting their requirements will be necessary. - 3) Any proposed access security gate must be set back a minimum of 25 feet from the roadway edge-of-pavement to allow a vehicle to be completely off the road during ingress/egress. - B. Prior to building permits, the Applicant shall provide a civil site plan to PW Engineering for review and approval that addresses preand post-construction erosion control Best Management Practices (BMPs) as related to stormwater runoff.
-A post-construction BMP in the form of a shallow drainage perimeter swale situated between the array and any downgradient water body or flow way to promote stormwater sediment capture and volume attenuation through infiltration may be required, typically approved for these arrays as a 6-foot wide \times 5' deep swale.
+The following sub-requirements, numbered 1 and 2, are access-related. - 1) At the time of application for building permits, an Access Permit from Marion County will be required. - 2) The access shall be located at the apex of the Concomly Road horizontal roadway curve to optimize Intersection Sight Distance. - B. Prior to application for building permits, the Applicant shall provide a civil site plan to PW Engineering for review and approval that addresses pre- and post-construction erosion control Best Management Practices (BMPs) as related to stormwater runoff.
+A postconstruction BMP in the form of a shallow drainage perimeter swale situated between the array and any downgradient water body or flow way to promote stormwater sediment capture and volume attenuation through infiltration may be required, typically approved for these arrays as a 6-foot wide x 0.5' deep swale.
 The plan shall also verify access location.